Fort Valley State GAP (Gordon Access Program)

 - Once you are officially accepted as a GAP student, you must read and sign the student contract (properly witnessed) and complete financial payments by the posted deadlines.

 - As part of your final acceptance, you must read and sign the student contract (properly witnessed) prior to being registered for courses.

 To Continue in FVSU GAP:

 - In order to continue in the spring semester of the FVSU GAP, you must earn a minimum grade of C in all courses.
 This includes support course in the fall as well.

 - You must have paid any balance due by published deadlines.

 - You must also have followed the policies and procedures of Gordon State College and Fort Valley State University.

-When you are in the program, you will take five courses in each term, fall and spring, plus the support labs and the student success class in the fall.
+When you are in the program, you will take five courses in each term, fall and spring, plus the support courses and the student success class in the fall.
 The curriculum plan is carefully designed to offer core classes that partially fulfill degree requirements and to optimize your chance for success.
-You may take only the courses designated in the FVSU GAP curriculum, and when you complete the program will have earned 30 credit hours toward a college degree.
+You may take only the courses designated in the FVSU GAP curriculum, and when you complete the program will have earned transfer credit toward a college degree.